 Frankula vs. Drakenstein (1947) - After a mix-up at competing monster creating laboratories, Dracula and Frankenstein are developed as half of each.
 Once the competitive monsters get word of the other, it's a battle to the end!

 The Ballad Of Clem Fortune (1948) - Dustbowl-era story of the drifter who brought rain to the parched fields of the Texas panhandle.

-The Asp Of Luxor (1948) - Film noir musical loosely based on 'Anthony & Cleopatra' about a hard drinking detective from L.A. hired to solve the 'Riddle of the Sphinx.'
+The Asp Of Luxor (1948) - Film noir musical loosely based on 'Anthony and Cleopatra' about a hard drinking detective from L.A. hired to solve the 'Riddle of the Sphinx.'

 Polly Want A Murder?
 (1948) - Classic film noir tale of a bird that knows too much.